eric-d-culver/Let-s-build-a-compiler/5/README.md

 IF <condition> <block> ENDIF
 ```

-Because the author imply that `<block>` should not be ended with token "END",
+Because the author implies that `<block>` should not be ended with token "END",
 now we can treat token "ENDIF" which is represent by character 'e' as the
 termination of block.
 That means source code like "aibced" is allowed, aka
 "bc" this two statements are treated as one block.